dbt-labs/docs.getdbt.com/website/docs/docs/get-started/privatelink/redshift-privatelink.md

         - Use IP addresses from the Redshift cluster’s **Network Interfaces**, _not_ IPs listed in the **Node IP addresses** section as those can change.
         <Lightbox src="/img/docs/dbt-cloud/redshiftprivatelink4.png" title="Target type: IP address"/>

         - There is likely only one Network Interface (NI) to start, but if the cluster fails over to another availability zone (AZ), a new NI will be created for that AZ as well.
 The NI IP from the original AZ should still work, but the new NI IP can also be added to the Target Group if desired.
-Just note that the NLB will need to add that AZ as well.
-Once created, an NI shouldn't change (this is our observation from testing, but is not officially documented anywhere).
+If adding additional IPs, note that the NLB will need to add the corresponding AZ as well.
+Once created, the NI(s) shouldn't change (NOTE: this is our observation from testing, but is not officially documented by AWS).

     - Target Group protocol: **TCP**